mozilla-services/qdo/docs/config.rst

     Interval in seconds for which the worker pauses if it has no messages to work on.
 Defaults to 5 seconds.

+ca_bundle
+    Path to a private certificate used for SSL connections, in addition to all officially signed ones.

 [queuey]
 --------